OpenRoleplay/OpenRP.Framework/README.md

   Spread the word about our server and help grow our community.

 - **💰 Patreons**
-  A huge thank you to our Patreon supporters!
   Running a dedicated server comes with costs, and while this passion project thrives on love and dedication and I can afford to pay for it, your contributions enable us to invest in extras like a professional logo and other enhancements that make the project even better.

 - **🎮 Players**
   Because without you, there’s no server!